 The role of built environment and travel behaviour in influencing people's well-being - A case study of Shenzhen

-- Supervisors: Professor David Banister; Dr Tim Schwanen;
+- Supervisors: Professor David Banister; Professor Tim Schwanen;

 - Member: Technological Life: Environments, Bodies, Mobilities research cluster;